lwinmoehtun/CSActf-writeups-2019/README.md

  https://wiki.osdev.org/USB_Human_Interface_Devices

- I wrote a script in python3, by utilizing [this](https://gist.github.com/MightyPork/6da26e382a7ad91b5496ee55fdc73db2), to convert usb.capdata to keystokes which were pressed by user. **Thank you, MigthyPork.**
+ I wrote a script in python3, by utilizing [this](https://gist.github.com/MightyPork/6da26e382a7ad91b5496ee55fdc73db2), to convert usb.capdata to keystokes which were pressed by user. **Thank you, MigthyPork.**:blush:

  [Here](monkey/script.py) is my script.